 Kansas Social Work License Requirements

-Kansas is home to nearly three million people including 6,357 licensed social workers.1,2 To practice social work in Kansas, you must have a license from the Kansas Behavioral Sciences Regulatory Board (KBSRB).
-KBSRB administers the social work licenses and renewals in the state.
-Continue reading to learn more about the educational paths, regulations, and standards for social workers imposed by the KBSRB.
+Kansas is home to nearly three million people, including 4,730 social workers.1,2 To practice social work in Kansas, you must have a license from the Kansas Behavioral Sciences Regulatory Board , which oversees social work licensure and renewals in the state.
+Continue reading to learn more about the educational paths, license options, and salary information for social workers in Kansas.

 How to Become a Social Worker in Kansas

-Social workers in Kansas must have a bachelor’s degree in social work (BSW) to become a licensed bachelor social worker.
-To become a licensed master social worker or a licensed specialist clinical social worker, individuals will need a master’s degree in social work (MSW).
-To understand the differences between these two required degrees read the text below.
+Social workers in Kansas must have a bachelor’s degree in social work (BSW) to apply for the Licensed Bachelor Social Worker license.
+To become licensed as a Licensed Master Social Worker or a Licensed Specialist Clinical Social Worker, applicants will need a master’s degree in social work (MSW).
+To understand the differences between these degrees and licensure paths, continue reading the sections below.

 Bachelor of Social Work (BSW)

-The minimum degree needed to practice social work in Kansas is a bachelor’s degree in social work (BSW) from a Council on Social Work Education (CSWE)-accredited school.
-Eight schools in Kansas have social work programs accredited by the CSWE.
+The minimum degree needed to practice social work in Kansas is a bachelor’s degree in social work (BSW) from a program accredited by the Council on Social Work Education (CSWE) or one that meets equivalent requirements.
+As of February 2019, eight schools in Kansas have BSW programs accredited by the CSWE.
 BSW programs prepare students for professional social work practice through classroom lectures, group work, and hands-on experience.
-Basic BSW courses include human behavior and the social environment, social welfare policy, research, social work practice, and field education.
-Most social workers will work as case managers, advocacy specialists, and programs administrators at the bachelor’s level.
+Coursework includes human behavior and the social environment, social welfare policy, and research.
+Bachelor’s-level social workers might work as case managers, advocacy specialists, or program administrators.

 Master of Social Work (MSW)

-A master’s in social work (MSW) is the terminal degree for social workers in Kansas.
-If you have an MSW you will have the highest degree necessary to perform all social work jobs in the state.
-The master’s level program must be accredited by the CSWE; currently four schools have CSWE-accreditation in Kansas.
-MSW programs will have the same core curriculum, but each school will have a focus area like addictions, children, youth, and families, gerontology, and many others.
-Consult the CSWE website for more information on the different concentrations of social work and the correlating colleges across the US.
-Most MSW programs offer “advanced standing” for students who received their BSW prior to starting graduate school.
-Advanced standing will allow social work students to complete the MSW program in one year as opposed to the two years it generally takes.
+A master’s in social work (MSW) is the terminal degree for social workers in Kansas, as it is the highest degree necessary to become licensed and perform most social work jobs in the state.
+For licensure in Kansas, you must attend a CSWE-accredited (or equivalent) MSW program; as of February 2019, there are four in the state.
+MSW programs will have a common core curriculum, but different programs may offer additional coursework and experience in specialty areas such as addictions; children, youth, and families; gerontology; and others.
+Most MSW programs offer “advanced standing” for students who enter with a BSW.
+Advanced standing can allow social work students to complete the MSW program in one year instead of the two years it generally takes.